Godinhoweverson/PP2-RPC-GAME/README.md

 The website is a simple implementation of a Rock-Paper-Scissors game.

-## Game Description
+## Gameplay Instructions

-- The Rock-Paper-Scissors game is a classic hand game played between two players.
-Each player simultaneously chooses one of three options: rock, paper, or scissors.
-The outcome of the game is determined by the choices made by the players:

-- Rock beats scissors
-- Scissors beats paper
-- Paper beats rock
+- To start the game, click on the "Play" button.

+- Choose your move by clicking on one of the available options: rock, paper, or scissors.

+- The computer opponent will randomly select its move.

+- The game will determine the winner based on the chosen moves: rock beats scissors, scissors beats paper, and paper beats rock.

+- The game result will be displayed on the screen, indicating whether you won, lost, or draw.

+- The game will keep track of the score for both you and the computer opponent.

+- The first player to reach a score of 3 will be declared the winner, and the game will end.

+- You can choose to play again by clicking the "Reset" button.

 <img src="documentation/images/responsive-rpc.png" alt="Rpc-responsive">